LvMalware/cspider/README.md

 sudo apt install -y libcurl4-openssl-dev libxml2-dev gcc make
 ```

-Them, cd into cspider directory and compile:
+Then cd into cspider directory and compile:

 ```bash
 cd cspider #or whatever the directory is named in your system